devchild/omega/README.md

 The yoda-project is my attempt to build a compiler for my very own invented programming language.

 In lack of a final (better) name for this language I name this the yoda-project.
 If you have a proposition for a cool new name for this language, please let me know.

 The programming language that is being designed here is a mixture of python and c#.
 The compiler itself is written in c++ and uses llvm for the low level code generation.
 The parser bits are generated using bison and flex.

 The goal of this project, is the get a better understanding on the internals of a compiler without making this a life's work.

-Initialy I was building this on a linux system, but these days I find myself programming more on mac, so currently I am not realy looking to support many platforms.
-I am sure this won't compile on a windows machine, it might/should compile on a linux, but nothing is guaranteed.
+Initially I was building this on a Linux system, but these days I find myself programming more on Mac, so currently I am not really looking to support many platforms.
+I am sure this won't compile on a windows machine, it might/should compile on a Linux, but nothing is guaranteed.

 #How to compile this project.